 ~ ~ ~

-It’s been my pleasure hosting Diane of this stop on her tour.
-Please come back again next week for more authors, books, and giveaways.
+It’s been my pleasure having Ryshia back for the final book in this series.
+Please come back again soon for more authors, books and giveaways.